So you’re a fellow coffee lover. Welcome, you’ve come to the right place.

-Here are seven tips for how to brew coffee like a pro in your own home so you never have to pay $8 for a nonfatmochachocalatte at your local coffee shop again.
+Here are seven tips for how to brew coffee like a pro in your own home so your favorite brew reaches its full health and flavor potential.

 1. Store Your Coffee Properly